emmajanedrews/base-template/_posts/2017-09-12-does-your-home-value-match-your-listing-price.md

 **Is the home overpriced?** Is it in good condition based on the photos?
 Is it in a great location?

-**The first impression will affect how many showings you receive during the first few weeks that the home is listed.**If you receive very few showings during that initial period, then you have a problem.
+**The first impression will affect how many showings you receive during the first few weeks that the home is listed.&nbsp;**If you receive very few showings during that initial period, then you have a problem.

-The market as a whole is rejecting that home’s value, and there’s only one solution: Make a price adjustment.
+The market as a whole is rejecting that home’s value, and there’s only one solution: make a price adjustment.
 The sooner you do this, the better.

 {% include pullquote.html %}